threonyl/sundwich_temp/_pages/tool_setup.md

 ![Screenshot](../assets/images/tool_setup/macos/brew_web.jpeg)

 Paste the shell command from the website.

-> [!CAUTION]
-> Always check the scripts that you are running.
+**Warning!:** Always check the scripts that you are running.
 For this one we can look into the script and verify that it is safe.
+{: .notice--danger}

 ![Screenshot](../assets/images/tool_setup/macos/brew_paste_cmd.jpeg)